 When deciding, do not forget to ask what kind of support you will get after your CRM is up and running.
 Do not settle for a generic support package but ask specific questions about your bespoke needs.
 That doesn’t always mean that a generic package does not fit your purpose, and you do not want to go to the other side of paying for services you do not need or use.
 The key is to understand what the support model is, what are the SLAs and what is included in your package.
 Make sure all is written in plain English and that you have a point of contact within your CRM vendor that you can reach out to.
 Similarly, with the training, ongoing support costs may look daunting when working through the numbers, but you wouldn’t buy a car, not insure it and start driving.
 Your support and maintenance should be your insurance product that in the unfortunate scenario that things go wrong, there is a mechanism to get your business up and running again.

 The magic happens when you set up your CRM.
 If you do that correctly, then you are looking into a successful and happy future with your choice and implementation.
 If that is not done correctly, you look into quite a bit of pain and disappointment.
 So whatever you choose, ensure that a significant part of your project plan has been allocated for Discovery, setup and user acceptance testing.
 Remember, you will be left with an expensive system for the next five years, and you want to make sure that what you are getting is indeed what will solve the problems and give you the return you were looking for when you started your CRM adventure.

 Discover Digital has been advising businesses and organisations across the globe on how to set up their Digital Landscape and has working experience in designing, setting up, implementing and integrating integral pieces of your architecture.
+We are an official partner of HubSpot and also have working experience with Microsoft Dynamics and Salesforce.
 Contact us today to discuss all your Digital needs, and let us help you make the correct and educated decisions!